 Perusall readings and discussions: The use of Perusall will be used for peer reviewed articles.
 Follow the instructions to annotate, comment, and discuss the articles using the program.
+There will be one practice article and 6 articles for grading.

-Methods assignments: students will gain practice in collecting behavioral and ecological sampling during two exercises, and write brief reports on the results.
-Provide a two page, double-spaced report following the detailed instructions provided.
+Methods assignments: students will gain practice in collecting behavioral and ecological sampling during two exercises and write brief reports on the results.
+Provide a two-page, single-spaced report following the detailed instructions provided.
 References are not required.